Dagwoods/Dagwoods.github.io/README.md

 Outside of classes, I spend most of my time volunteering around Harrisonburg, both through my service org.
 Alpha Phi Omega, and on my own at a local cat cafe/adoption center!
 In fact I have over 50 hours of volunteer work since coming to JMU alone!

+<h3><u>Class Work</u></h3>
+This past semester I have learned all about digital electronics and circuitry, database management, and telecommunications.

 <h3><u>Experience</u></h3>
 Recipe Manager App - "KILowBites" - 2023